-Cover crop and pasture forage.
-Has been pastured successfully with up to a foot of snow.
+Best Use: Cover Crop and pasture forage.
+Have been pastured successfully with up to a foot of snow cover.

 Species Name | Drilled | Broadcast/Aerial | In Mix | Approx. Seeds/lb | Seeding Date Range | Seeding Depth | Winter Kill |